Ocean Breeze Revitalizing Sea Salt Scrub

 Sea salt is especially good in a scrub recipe because of how good of an exfoliant it really is.
 It’s extra effective at removing hard stuck layers of dried skin.
 We need to remove this, as it can create a porous surface on our skin that captures microbes that can’t escape with cleansing alone.

 If you can’t get the fine sea salt, then you can use coarse and grind it down yourself with a pestle and mortar.
-You can also swap these out for Pink Himalayan sea salt or Epsom Salts if you so wish.
+You can also swap these out for the benefits of pink Himalayan sea salt or Epsom Salts if you so wish.

 But if you want to use dead sea salt, you absolutely can – although on its own it’s much too soggy.
 So you’d only want to replace around 12% of your sea salt with dead sea salt.